-NRC INSPECTION MANUAL IRB
+NRC INSPECTION MANUAL IRAB

 INSPECTION MANUAL CHAPTER 0307 APPENDIX C

 REACTOR OVERSIGHT PROCESS (ROP) SELF-ASSESSMENT ROP IMPLEMENTATION AUDIT

-Effective Date:
+Effective Date: 03/24/2023

 0307C-01 PURPOSE

 The Reactor Oversight Process (ROP) self-assessment program evaluates the overall effectiveness of the ROP in meeting its pre-established goals and intended outcomes.
 The Office of Nuclear Reactor Regulation (NRR) is responsible for providing guidance and implementation direction to the regions on reactor inspection and oversight, and also appraises regional program performance in terms of effectiveness and uniformity pursuant to 10 CFR 1.43.
 This procedure establishes the process for an independent, NRR-led ROP implementation audit to satisfy, in part, this regulatory requirement.
 The ROP implementation audit is part of Element 1 of the ROP self-assessment program as described in Inspection Manual Chapter (IMC) 0307, “ROP Self-Assessment Program.”